Maybe It's Time: Background and development

-Recording and composition
+Use in film and composition

-"Maybe It's Time" was written by American singer-songwriter and guitarist Jason Isbell.

-Musically, "Maybe It's Time" is a folk rock country ballad composed by Cooper, written by Isbell, and produced by Cooper and Benjamin Rice with additional vocal production by Lady Gaga.
+In A Star Is Born, the Jackson character sings "Maybe It's Time" for the first time in a drag bar after meeting Ally and seeing her performing a cover of "La Vie en rose".
 It is heard several times during the film.
 Its central lyrics—"Maybe it's time to let the old ways die"—are a metaphor for many of A Star Is Borns central themes, including dealing with and attaining true love and the "double-edged sword of fame".
 The line is repeated a number of times in the song, accompanied by the line: "It takes a lot to change a man, hell, it takes a lot to try".

-Reviewing the film for the Vox website, Alissa Wilkinson suggests the song's lyrics signal that the Jackson character, including his music, lifestyle, and what he represents, needs to step aside to "make room for others"—in this case Gaga's character Ally.
-The song is performed in the key of G major with a moderate tempo of 80 beats per minute in common time.
+Reviewing the film for Vox, Alissa Wilkinson suggested the song's lyrics signal that the Jackson character, including his music, lifestyle, and what he represents, needs to step aside to "make room for others"—in this case Gaga's character Ally.
+Esquires Matt Miller viewed it as an "existential meditation on mortality and missed chances", while Consequence Of Sounds Wren Graves considered it "a quiet look at a changing world".
+Slates Carl Wilson compared it to the work of American singer-songwriter Townes Van Zandt, while Nick Reily of NME felt the "slow guitar confessional" recalled songs by Kris Kristofferson (who had played the central character in the 1976 version of the film).

+Musically, "Maybe It's Time" has been described as an acoustic Americana, folk country, and country rock ballad.
+It is performed in the key of G major with a moderate tempo of 80 beats per minute in common time.
 It follows a chord progression of G–C–G–C during the verses and G–Em–D–C–G during the chorus, and the vocals span from B_{3} to B_{4}.

-The Jackson character sings "Maybe It's Time" for the first time in a drag bar after meeting Ally and seeing her performing a cover of "La Vie en rose".
-Before its production Cooper had reached out to musician Lukas Nelson, with whom he practiced for about a year, learning to play the guitar, and honing his vocal skills.
-"Bradley's ear is already trained and developed because he sings along to his favorite songs and he knows when it sounds bad," Nelson noted.
+Cooper delivers the song in a rugged baritone.